miltontan/miltontan.github.io/_pages/research.md

 permalink: /research/
 ---

-Since a young age, I have been inspired by the diversity in fishes and their huge variety in species and forms.
-There are about as many fish species as there are birds, amphibians, reptiles, and mammals combined, meaning that they are an important part of vertebrate diversity.
+I am inspired by the diversity in fishes and their huge variety in species and forms.
+There are about as many fish species as there are birds, amphibians, reptiles, and mammals combined, so they are an important part of vertebrate diversity.
 In my research, I study the evolution of fishes to understand their relationships, the evolution of traits in fishes like body size, and how fishes diversified.
 To do this, I use genomics and comparative methods to reconstruct evolutionary trees, which then provide a historical framework to reconstruct how genomes and traits evolved.

 ## Whole Genome Analysis of the Whale Shark
 ![image-center](/assets/images/whaleshark_sm.jpg){: .align-center}